 Another option is to get your vacation pay at any time that you and your employer both agree on.

-Or, you can have your employer add your vacation pay to your wages each pay period.
-If you do this, you won't be paid when you take your vacation.
+Or, you can agree to have your employer add your vacation pay to your wages each pay period.
+If you do this, you won’t be paid when you take your vacation.

 If you leave your job

 When you leave a job, your employer must give you any vacation pay that they owe you.
 This applies whether they fire you or you quit.